santhisenan/LMetalSite/README.md

 2. Move the contents of the scriptProtTrans_repr folder (just the contents, dont move the whole folder) to Feature/ProtTrans/raw_emb (from here onwards will just be using the codes author gave to Shen Cheng)

+3. Create a folder named emb in Feature/ProtTrans/

-3. Run process_ProtTrans.py and the output of the processed data will be in Feature/ProtTrans/emb.
+4. Run process_ProtTrans.py and the output of the processed data will be in Feature/ProtTrans/emb.
 The code also saves the Max_ProtTrans_repr.npy and Min_ProtTrans_repr.npy that was used for normalization.

-4. create four empty folders in Feature/input_potrans called CA_label, MG_label, MN_label and ZN_label.
+5. create four empty folders in Feature/input_potrans called CA_label, MG_label, MN_label and ZN_label.

-5. Run pad_feature.py which will output the necessary tensors required for training into input_protrans folder.
+6. Run pad_feature.py which will output the necessary tensors required for training into input_protrans folder.

-6. Now can start training using this command line:
+7. Now can start training using this command line:

    `./run.sh main.py [gpu number] [name of folder to save the training stuff]`

-7. Run test: go to run.sh can comment out the train and uncomment the test. then run this same command line
+8. Run test: go to run.sh can comment out the train and uncomment the test. then run this same command line

    `./run.sh main.py [gpu number] [name of THE SAME folder of your training stuff]`